-Connecting Raspberry LCD Module to an Arduino or an ESP
+Connecting the Raspberry LCD Module to an Arduino or an ESP8266/ESP32

-The pin layout from above (= like the RPi header):
+The pin layout on the RPi header looks like following:

 The Hardware Driver for the MCP23017

-The LCD library offers a class for I2C displays connected with an MCP23017.
+The Noiasca LCD library offers a class for I2C displays connected with a MCP23017.
 It uses the 4bit mode.
 The RW pin is connected but unused.

 The necessary #include and the constructor are: